brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 However, an on-path attacker is still able to manipulate DNS responses sent over UDP or unencrypted TCP.

-Use of an encrypted transport is one potential method of preventing MITM attacks (i.e. DNS over TLS from resolver to authoritative server, aka ADoT), but this is still less secure than use of DNSSEC.
+Use of an encrypted transport is one potential method of preventing MITM attacks (i.e. DNS over TLS from resolver to authoritative server, aka ADoT), but this still does not provide the same security properties as DNSSEC (in particular that the zone contents are authorized by the DNSSEC key holder).

 # IANA Considerations